log-ufpb/qr/docs/src/linux/Remote-access.md

 # scp

-If you need to copy files from the remote computer to your computer or vice versa, you can use the CLI **scp**.
+If you need to copy files from a remote computer to your computer or vice versa, you can use the command-line tool **scp**.

 ## How to copy files from a remote computer to your computer?